Rex Tillerson's Rise and Fall, as Told by Trump Tweets

 Image by author via JIM WATSON/AFP/Getty Images

 Another day, another Trump cabinet member bites the dust.
-On Tuesday morning, the president tweeted that CIA director Mike Pompeo would replace Rex Tillerson as secretary of state, and that Gina Haspel would be the first woman to lead the CIA.
+On Tuesday morning, the president tweeted that CIA Director Mike Pompeo would replace Rex Tillerson as Secretary of State, and that Gina Haspel would be the first woman to lead the CIA.

-To say Tillerson's ouster was a surprise move wouldn't be quite right—this shake-up has been rumored for months now.
+To say Tillerson's ouster was a surprise move wouldn't be quite right—this shake-up has been rumoured for months now.
 Still, as reported by the AP's Josh Lederman, who was with Tillerson in the hours before his firing, "There was zero indication on flight home that this was imminent."
 Meanwhile, a State Department official told CNN's Elise Labott "that Secretary of State Rex Tillerson found out he was fired from President Trump's tweet."

 Since Tillerson's and Trump's relationship ended by way of a mighty tweet, it's only appropriate to look back at the tweets that got us here.